-- Exposed to a static external magnetic field, B0, the z-components of the nuclear magnetic moments align with B0. - Without loss of generality, the direction of B0 defines the z-axis. - Two eigenstates: magnetic moments parallel and anti-parallel to B0 with energies
+- Exposed to a static external magnetic field, B0, the z-components of the nuclear magnetic moments align with B0. - Without loss of generality, the direction of B0 defines the z-axis. - Two possible orientations of the magnetic moments: parallel and antiparallel with energies